tdr8012/Car-Rental-Management-Application/README.md

 - **Register:** Create a new account using Password-Based Account (Firebase SDK Authentication).

 #### **🚗 Car Search and View Available Cars**
-- **Search Cars:** Easily find the perfect car based on your search for a car name and any other available details.
+- **Search Cars:** Easily find the perfect car based on your search for a car name and other available details.
 - **Browse Information:** Explore detailed information about cars, including:
   - Brand
   - Model